 There's no doubt that there are green shoots in the economy.
-The housing market, which brought on the crash, may finally be starting to recover.
+The housing market, which helped bring on the crash, may finally be starting to recover.
 Housing stats bottomed in January, and it looks like the rate of decline of housing prices is slowing.
-Wells Fargo
+The charge-off rate may be peaking at Capital One

 But now is not the time to be complacent.